8 Reasons Frozen Vegetables and Potatoes Make More Sense than Fresh

 There's a reason 96% of table service operators and 100% of quick-service operators in a recent National Restaurant Association survey said they use frozen food.
 Simply put, frozen vegetables offer not only consistent quality but also outstanding operational advantages over fresh.

-- Availability - With a shelf life of up to one year, frozen vegetables and potatoes are, effectively, always in season, so you're guaranteed consistent quality year-round.
+- Availability - With a shelf life of up to two years, frozen vegetables and potatoes are, effectively, always in season, so you're guaranteed consistent quality year-round.
 That's particularly important to operations in which core items remain on the menu year after year or are planned, rotated and budgeted on a long-lead annual calendar.

 - Labor Savings - Frozen vegetables and potatoes are an ideal solution to labor challenges because they eliminate costly prep.
 They also reduce the need for training and skilled labor, because they're easy and fast to prepare and serve.